 Click here to view the full opinion.

-The decision also paves the way for entry of judgment based upon the special jury verdict handed down on Valentine’s Day, 2006 when a Colorado federal jury found against Dow and Rockwell after a 4-month trial led by Berger Montague Chairman Emeritus & Managing Shareholder Merrill Davidoff, co-trial counsel and fellow Managing Shareholder David F. Sorensen, and the late shareholder Peter Nordberg, and supported by attorneys Caitlin Coslett and Ellen Noteware.
+The decision also paves the way for entry of judgment based upon the special jury verdict handed down on Valentine’s Day, 2006 when a Colorado federal jury found against Dow and Rockwell after a 4-month trial led by Berger Montague Chairman Emeritus & Managing Shareholder Merrill Davidoff, co-trial counsel and fellow Managing Shareholder David F. Sorensen, shareholder Peter Nordberg, and supported by shareholders Caitlin Coslett and Ellen Noteware.